KHard2Bme/Python-Project-Template/Quant_README.md

-### Question 7: Based off the findings from the sentiment distribution by year chart, the year with the most negative sentiments is 2021.How many negative reviews were placed and the percentage out of all negative sentiments?
-How many negative reviews were from author app versions 4.73.0.3 and 3.9.4.0?
+### Question 7: Based off the findings from the sentiment distribution by year chart, the year with the most negative sentiments is 2021.
+How many negative reviews are placed and the percentage out of all negative sentiments?
+How many negative reviews are from author app versions 4.73.0.3 and 3.9.4.0?
 ![G](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/ee17156b-97dc-4d8a-8c1e-2c0322cb8aff)

 ![q710383](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/38011c06-2510-4728-96cc-2df1f2f57985)